cynixx3/docker-ethos-open-source-miner-builder/README.md

 Docker image which makes building or updating your own or preferred open source miner for ethOS without polluting your system with openCL and CUDA libraries.
 The resulting binary can be used to replace the existing miner binary in /opt/miners/minerfolder/minerbinary of your mining rig.
 Make sure to backup the existing binary.
 Please be aware that the new binary will get replaced with every update of ethOS (ethos-update) and/or its miners (update-miners).

-There are a couple ways to command the build file one way would be to just comment or uncomment variables for the miner you want, then run ```docker build -t miner .``` to build the miner environment.
+There are a couple ways to command the build file one way would be to just uncomment variables for the miner you want, then run ```docker build -t miner .``` to build the miner environment.

 Then to compile, or recompile the miner with any updates run ```docker run -v $(pwd):/host -it miner``` (for windows set the absolute path of the directory you want the miner to be copied to IE ```docker run -v C:\Miners:/host -it miner```)